kylephillips/simple-locator/readme.txt

 * Adds option to display a map in the admin listing view (post list table)
 * Adds option to place built in location fields in Advanced Custom Fields tab if ACF is enabled and tabs are assigned to the post type
 * Updates included Guzzle dependency to version 6 (resolves php 7.2 error)
+* Adds CSV export option to export locations to CSV files, with the ability to save and load export templates

 = 1.5.7 =